I'm a cisgender, female living on Shawanwaki and Muskogee territory, currently known as the State of Alabama.

 My education brought to my awareness the importance of addressing how culture, race, gender, size, religion, etc. can influence problems.
 I believe it’s important to address how my own personal privilege and culture have played a role in my life and the way I interact with the world.

 It’s especially important for me to continue this personal work in order to best help the clients I serve in therapy.
-I attempt to provide a safe space to explore identities and related challenges in therapy.
+I attempt to provide a safe space to explore identities and related challenges.

 I have an eclectic therapy style that is collaborative, client focused, and led by my own personal curiosity.

-I believe my clients are the experts of their lives and I trust their identification of problems rather than the identifying the problems myself.
+I believe my clients are the experts of their lives and I trust their identification of problems rather than me identifying the problems myself.

 The way I attempt to resolve my clients’ identified problems is drawn mostly from post-modern and systemic psychotherapy approaches including Narrative Therapy, Solution Focused Therapy, and Collaborative Language Systems.
 Narrative Therapists believe people understand their lives through stories and these stories give meaning to their experiences.